 WLDG 1417 Introduction to Layout and Fabrication

 A fundamental course in layout and fabrication related to the welding industry.
 Major emphasis on structural shapes and use in construction.
 Two lecture hours, four lab hours per week.
-Credit: 4 semester hours

 WLDG 1421 Introduction to Welding Fundamentals